ROME’s New Recovery Center

 Sources: Erie County Legislature, Erie County Department of Mental Health, DASNY, Peter & Elizabeth Tower Foundation, Margaret L Wendt Foundation, John R. Oishei Foundation, Patrick Lee Foundation

-After a global pandemic and the racially-motivated 2022 mass shooting on Jefferson Avenue only blocks away from the historic and predominantly Black, Fruit Belt neighborhood on the East Side of Buffalo, NY, a first of its kind behavioral health center was finally transformed from a wild idea, to a reality.
+After a global pandemic and the racially motivated 2022 mass shooting on Jefferson Avenue only blocks away from the historic and predominantly Black, Fruit Belt neighborhood on the East Side of Buffalo, NY, a first-of-its-kind behavioral health center was finally transformed from a vision into reality.

 The Kirsten Vincent Respite and Recovery Center opened in April 2024 after years of advocating and educating funders and the community on the need for an innovative approach to providing mental health services.

-Over the course of several years, Upper Edge worked tirelessly to help ROME find and secure multiple funding streams from public and private sources and weave them together to raise the millions of dollars in capital funds to open this much-needed facility.
+Over the course of several years, Upper Edge worked tirelessly to help ROME find and secure multiple grant funding streams from state, public, and private sources and weave them together to raise the millions of dollars in capital funds to open this much-needed facility.
+Upper Edge Consulting provided expert grant writing services, nonprofit grant consulting, and multi-source funding strategy to make this mental health initiative in New York a reality.

 Finally, in 2023, the Kirsten Vincent Respite and Recovery Center was licensed through the NYS Office of Mental Health and opened its doors thanks to funding from the Erie County Department of Mental Health and Erie County Legislature, along with countless private foundations.